mmtekin/atp-tennis-predictor-analysis/README.md

 ### Model Limitations

-While the model shows good improvement, some limitations remain:
+While my model shows good improvement, some limitations remain:
-1. Doesn't capture player-specific surface preferences
+1. Doesn't capture player-specific surface preferences such as Rafael Nadal's clay court dominance or Roger Federer's grass court ability
 2. Cannot account for injuries or fatigue
 3. May not fully capture momentum from recent tournament performance